Chris Evans (British politician): Labour Frontbench

 Evans was promoted to the position of Shadow Minister for Defence Procurement in the minor May 2021 reshuffle, filling the vacant position following Khalid Mahmood's resignation a month earlier.
 This role shadows the Minister for Defence Procurement at the Ministry of Defence who has responsibility for the Defence Equipment Plan, relations with the defence industry and exports, science and technology.
 Evans has been a member of Labour's Shadow Defence Team since 2020 when he became Parliamentary Private Secretary to the Shadow Secretary of State for Defence.

+In the 2023 British shadow cabinet reshuffle, he became Shadow Minister for Social Security.

 Personal life

-In December 2013, Evans married Julia Ockenden, a former head of public affairs at the BBC.
+Evans married Julia Ockenden, a former head of public affairs at the BBC, in December 2013.

+He is a published author whose work includes biographies of football manager Don Revie and boxer Freddie Mills.